Mat-O-Lab/AluTrace-Data-and-Documentation/src/process models of RDF data/README.md

 # What is the process model useful for?
 The workflow for semantic modeling of data is based on the [IWM-GDTool](https://gitlab.cc-asp.fraunhofer.de/gf7_public/iwm-gdtool).
-According to the author is GDTool a lightweight approach to creating ontology-oriented datasets in a scientific workflow environment.
+According to the author, GDTool is a lightweight approach to creating ontology-oriented datasets in a scientific workflow environment.
 The tool supports three steps:

 1. Creation of a process model that is based on an OWL-ontology and to be used with the [Knowledgebase Builder](https://inforapid.org/webapp/login.php).
 In the Knowledgebase Builder the user draws a process schema similar to a SPARQL INSERT statement.
 This process model is a template for a knowledge graph and defines its structure.